 - Users may not move tables or chairs into or remove them from Study Rooms without permission.

 - No alcoholic beverages, tobacco products or food may be used in the Study Rooms.
 Only covered drinks are allowed.

 - Windows may not be opened in any Study Room.

-- If an electric heater is used, it must be turned off and unplugged before leaving the Study Room.
+- If an electric heater or fan is used, it must be turned off and unplugged before leaving the Study Room.

 - All Study Rooms must be vacated 15 minutes prior to closing.

 - All Library policies apply to persons using the Study Rooms including but not limited to the Library Code of Conduct and the Internet Acceptable Use Policy.

 - In the event of an unplanned library closing, all scheduled reservations will be cancelled and the library will notify the individual who initiated the booking for the study room.

 Responsibility of Study Room Users